On Variance Estimation of Random Forests with Infinite-Order U-statistics: Variance of U-statistics

-With the above clarifications, the focus of this paper is on estimating the variance of a non-random and incomplete U-statistic, i.e. $U_{n, B}$, for large $k$.
 Our analysis starts with a classical result of the variance of U-statistics.
-In particular, the variance of an order-k complete U-statistics is given by \citet{hoeffding1948}:
+We first review the Hoefdding decomposition of the variance of a complete U-statistics.
+Then, we present the connection between the complete and incomplete versions.
+In particular, the variance of an order-$k$ complete U-statistics is given by \citet{hoeffding1948}: